 The results are sent directly from the laboratory to your nominated veterinarian or veterinary practice, who will then interpret the results and make recommendations back to you directly.

-The results are also supplied to Ravensdown and will be entered into our database in the same way that soil test results are be stored for you.
+The results are also supplied to Ravensdown and will be entered into our database.

 Please Note: The Alliance meatworks do not take part in our liver testing service; they will only collect liver samples if one of their own ‘OptiHealth’ submission forms is used.